 Signs and Symptoms of Allergic Rhinitis in Kids

-There are a few hay fever in child symptoms which can be readily seen and are hard to miss in particular.
+There are a few hay fever in child symptoms that can be readily seen and are hard to miss in particular.
 Some of these symptoms are:

 - Itchy nose/throat